-- The jitter J as defined in Eq.
-3. In our simulations we record the jitter of all successful segments (video frames) and report the resulting average jitter. - The probability of successful video frame (segment) delivery for a given delay constraint τ{delay}. - The goodput (in bits per second) is obtained by summing the sizes of the link layer payloads of all successfully transmitted LPDUs (in bits) and dividing this sum by the duration of a given video flow.
-(The link layer payload consists of the video frame plus UDP and IP headers plus padding, but does not include FEC and link layer header.
-Due to the UDP and IP protocol headers as well as the padding, the goodput may be larger than the average bit rate of the video streams.)
+- The jitter J as defined in (3).
+In our simulations we record the jitter of all successful segments (video frames) and report the resulting average jitter. - The probability of successful video frame (segment) delivery for a given delay constraint $\tau{delay}$ . - The goodput (in bit/sec) is obtained by summing the sizes of of the link layer payloads of all successfully transmitted LPDUs (in bit) and dividing this sum by the duration of a given video flow.
+(The link later payload consists of the video frame plus UDP and IP headers plus padding, but does not include FEC and link layer header.
+Due to the UDP and IP protocol headers as well as the padding the goodput may be larger than the average bit rate of the video streams.)

-Additionally, we consider the capacity, which we define as the number of simultaneous video flows that can be supported in a given wireless cell while meeting specific delay constraints and goodput requirements.
+Additionally, we consider the capacity which we define as the number of simultaneous video flows that can be supported in a given wireless cell while meeting specific delay constraints and goodput requirements.